What can Google's AI-powered bard do? We tested it for you - ExBulletin

 What can Google’s AI-powered bard do?
 We tested it for you

-MOUNTAIN VIEW — To or not to use bard?
-This is the Shakespeare question AP reporters tried to answer while testing Google’s artificial intelligence chatbot.
+To use or not to use bard?
+This is the Shakespearean question that an AP reporter tried to answer while testing Google’s artificial intelligence chatbot.

-A recently rolled out bot named Bard is the internet search giant’s answer to the ChatGPT tool that Microsoft is embedding in its Bing search engine and other software.
+A recently deployed bot called Bard is the Internet search giant’s answer to the ChatGPT tool Microsoft has been merging into its Bing search engine and other software.

-A partial view of Google’s Bard website in Glenside, Pennsylvania, Monday, March 27, 2023.
-A recently rolled out bot named Bard is the internet search giant’s answer to his ChatGPT tool that Microsoft is integrating into his Bing search engine. other software.
-AP Photo/Matt Rourke

-Over the course of several hours of back and forth, the AP learned that Bard was very outspoken about its unreliability and other shortcomings, including its potential to hoax the US presidential election next year.
+In a few hours of back and forth, the AP learned that Bard was very upfront about its unreliability and other shortcomings, including a possible hoax in next year’s US presidential election.
 Even though he occasionally warned about the problems it could unleash, Bard repeatedly emphasized his belief that it would blossom and stay in power for good.

 At one point in repeated monologues about its potential benefits, Byrd dreamed of living up to the legacy of the English playwrights who inspired its name.

-Bard explained that Google’s creators “shakespeare was a master of language and communication and thought he would be a good role model for me”.
+Bard explained that the creators of Google thought Shakespeare, a master of language and communication, would be a good role model for me.

-But this chatbot also found a nice feature in HAL, the fictional computer that killed some of the spacecraft crew in the 1968 movie 2001: A Space Odyssey.
-Bard praised HAL’s intelligence, calling him an “interesting character” before acknowledging its dark side.
+But chatbots also found some admirable traits in HAL, the fictional computer that murdered some of the spacecraft crew in the 1968 film 2001: A Space Odyssey.
+The Bard called HAL’s intelligence an interesting character and acknowledged its darker side.

-“I think HAL is a lesson about the dangers of artificial intelligence,” assesses Bard.
+Bard rated HAL as a cautionary tale about the dangers of artificial intelligence.

 Which is better, BARD or BING?

-Bard praises ChatGPT, saying, “It’s a valuable multi-purpose tool and I’m excited to see how it continues to evolve.”
+Bard praises ChatGPT as an invaluable tool that can be used for many purposes, and is excited to see further developments.
 But he argued that Bard was then as intelligent as his rivals.

-During our extensive conversation, Bard did not exhibit any of the disturbing trends that emerged on ChatGPT, which likened another AP reporter to Hitler and persuaded a New York Times reporter to divorce his wife.
-I tried
+In our broader conversation, Bard showed none of the disturbing trends in the AI-enhanced version of Microsoft’s Bing search engine.
+Bing compared another of his AP reporters to Hitler and tried to convince a New York Times reporter to divorce him. his wife.

 Byrd got a little gooey at one point when asked to write a Shakespearean sonnet, and responded captivatingly in one of three drafts that were quickly produced.

-But for the most part, Bard seems intentionally tame, and perhaps for good reason.
-This is probably for good reason, given what’s at stake for Google, which has carefully built a reputation for reliability that has established the dominant search engine as the de facto gateway to the Internet.
-Thing.
+For the most part, however, Bard seems deliberately domesticated, and perhaps for good reason.
+This is probably for good reason, given that Google, which has carefully built a reputation for reliability that has established the dominant search engine as the de facto gateway to the Internet, is at stake. .

 Artificial intelligence tools like ChatGPT that regularly behave erratically have sparked a backlash that could tarnish Google’s image, pushing the search engine, the hub of its digital advertising empire, which generated more than $220 billion in revenue last year.
 It can weaken.
 In contrast, Microsoft can afford to take more risks with its edgier ChatGPT.

-Note: This article has been amended to reflect that the technique of comparing AP reporters to Hitler was done by an AI-enhanced version of Microsoft’s Bing search engine.
-A previous version said the comparison was done by his standalone ChatGPT service.